random532/brut/README.md

-# secret-tool
+# partition editor
 This is an early version of a GUI partition editor for FreeBSD.

+It runs in a window manager of your choice (gnome, lxde, ...).
-It uses gtk3.
+It uses gtk3, so you need pkg install gtk3.

 It currently includes:

-- partition manager (wrapper around gpart)
+- view disks, partitions, slices, disk labels, and device names
+- create, destroy disks or slices, add, remove, modify, resize partitions
+- set labels or attributes
 - write .img files to disk

 As it has a GUI, its use is self-explanatory.

 Todo:
-- include create file systems (newfs and others)
+- include creating file systems (newfs and others)
-- make second tab prettier
-- turn printfs into debug statements, or remove them
-- remove empty lines, meaningless comments..
+- remove printfs, ..
+- add screenshots

 Bugs:
-None
+Please report them

 Wishlist:
--maybe: replace grid view with tree view
+-maybe: replace grid view with a tree view